 In February 2001, at the Snowbird resort in Utah, a team of 17 software developers met to discuss lightweight development methods.
 The result of their meeting was the following Agile Manifesto for software development:-

-We are uncovering better ways of developing software by doing it and helping others to do it.
-Through this work, we have come to the value -
+We are uncovering the better ways of developing software by doing it and helping others to do it.
+Through this meeting, we have come to value -

 - Individuals and interactions over Processes and tools.

 - Customers are collaboration over contact negotiation.

 - Responding to change over following a plan.

 So that, while there is value in the items on the right, we value the items on the left more.

 - Customer Satisfaction: Manifesto provides high priority to satisfy the costumer's requirements.
 This is done through early and continuous delivery of valuable software.

 - Welcome Change: Making changes during software development is common and inevitable.
 Every changingrequirement should be welcome, evenin the late development phase.
 Agile process works to increase the customers' competitive advantage.

 - Deliver the Working Software: Deliver the working software frequently, ranging from a few weeks to a few months with considering the shortest timeperiod.